Dragris/COVID-control-graph-SQLDB/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-You can check the 3rd deliverable of the Advanced Databases subject.
+You can check our 3rd deliverable exercise of the Advanced Databases course.
-The exercise consists in linking an SQL DB and a Non-SQL DB.
+The exercise consists on linking a SQL DB and a Non-SQL DB.
-The different types of Non-SQL databases where assigned randomly, we got Graph DBs
+The different types of Non-SQL databases were assigned randomly, we got Graph DBs.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Installation

-1. Install the necesary dependencies with:
+1. Install the necessary dependencies with:
    ```
    pip install -r requirements.txt
    ```